Connect with a certified trainer for free

 What Causes a Hand Contusion?

 A hand contusion usually results from a direct blow to the hand.
-Any blunt trauma with sufficient force to propel its energy into the muscle can cause a contusion.
-Contusions are often the result of sports-related injuries.
-Hand contusions are common in these sports:
+Any blunt force injury to the hand with sufficient energy to impact the muscle can cause a contusion.
+These injuries frequently occur in sports.
+Common activities that may cause hand trauma include:

 • Football